 Find the best time to buy Indonesian rupiah with Australian dollars with our rate tracker.
-It keeps track on the IDR to AUD or AUD to IDR exchange rate and emails you when the exchange rate gets to the rate your chose to buy Indonesian rupiah.
+It keeps track of the IDR to AUD or AUD to IDR exchange rate and emails you when the exchange rate gets to the rate you chose to buy Indonesian rupiah.

 How to buy Indonesian rupiah in Australia?

 Buying Indonesian rupiah in Australia is relatively easy.

 - Take your valid photo id (driver’s license or passport) with you.